gdm413229/hellsmith-editor/README.md

 A custom variant of GZDoom's rendering code is located at `src/vendor/gzdoom`

 The original C# code from GZDB is made by CodeImp, MaxED and jewalky.

+## Help with Development

+If you need help with the C# to C++ translation process, you can ask questions and answer them on [Stack Overflow](https://stackoverflow.com).